jrgrant/hass_ids_hyyp/README.md

 # Changelog:

 **Version 1.4.0-b1**

+- If you are upgrading from  1.3.x or earlier then you **MUST** re-add the integration to load the new configuration settings.
 - IDS servers now provide additional zone information which have been added to the integration.
 This information is shown as an attributed within the zone switch.
     - The `switch.[zone_name]` will now have the following attributes
         - `violated` - Will show `True` when a zone is violated for example if a door is open.
 (Alarm need not be armed)